 - SHELLFISH AND FISH: No shellfish is given to the children, but salmon and other fish are.
 Fish is always wild instead of farm-raised.

-- MISC./OTHER ALLERGIES AND INTOLERANCES: Please contact us to discuss any concerns of questions you have about other issues or those not covered here.
+- MISC./OTHER ALLERGIES AND INTOLERANCE: Please contact us to discuss any concerns of questions you have about other issues or those not covered here.

 Religious and Ethical Practices:

-We respect your right to practice your religion as you choose and will do our best to accommodate your diet choices.
+We respect and support your right to practice your lifestyle choices and will do our best to accommodate your child’s food plan.
 Because religions and ethical practices have many interpretations and differences, we will work with you one-on-one to figure out the right meal plan for your child.

 It is up to you to provide us, in writing, the specifics of food and beverage standards that you wish to uphold.
 As long as it does not require fasting, we will make sure your child is supervised so they do not eat or drink anything you have let us known about in writing.